jgclark/BibleGateway-to-Markdown/README.md

 The output is displayed in the terminal and also gets copied to the clipboard.

-When the 'Lord' is shown with small caps in the Old Testament, it is output as 'LORD'.
+When the 'Lord' is shown with small caps in the Old Testament, it is output as upper-case 'LORD'.
+(In English; please let me know about other languages to support.)

 When the original is shown red letter (i.e. the words of Jesus), this can be rendered in bold in the Markdown output, with the `--boldwords` option.